 Preserving a unique insight into the history of Waikeire – Jan Heppner, Waikerie resident and film collector

-CCWF focuses on the preservation and presentation of 8mm films made by Waikerie residents and the associated knowledge related to each films content.
+CCWF focused on the preservation and presentation of 8mm films made by Waikerie residents and the associated knowledge related to each films content.
 These films form an integral part in recording the town’s cultural/social history as well as highlighting a period of time when the Waikerie Filmo club was actively making short artistic films.
-CCWF reveals how specialization and the personal, provides the catalyst for a unique and socially inclusive cultural project about people, local histories, diversity, place and the evolution of the Waikerie communities’ post war development.
+CCWF revealed how specialization and the personal, can provides the catalyst for a unique and socially inclusive cultural project about people, local histories, diversity, place and the evolution of the Waikerie communities’ post war development.

 Outcomes took place from the 25 – 27 May 2018 as part of the SA History Festival and included a 3day exhibition, a series of street and shop front projections, one-night gala event plus a 48page booklet and edited collection of films.

 In CCWF knowledge, specialization and individual interests became the key motivators and catalysts for discourse and visibility.
 The project was an investment in developing local leaderships skills and the capacity of these individuals to strengthen and preserve local culture through a series of highly accessible outcomes.

 CCWF was funded by The Regional Arts Fund, Country Arts SA, Arts SA, the History Trust of South Australia, the Bertalli Family Foundation through the Foundation for Rural and Regional Renewal and the Waikerie Chamber of Commerce.
 With generous support from the Loxton Waikerie Council, The River News & local Waikerie residents.